Long-term changes in solar activity and irradiance: The dimmest state of the Sun

 The resulting TSI level was found to be $1358.3\pm0.7\ {\rm Wm^{-2}}$ or $2.0\pm0.7\ {\rm Wm^{-2}}$ below the 2019 level.
 For a more consistent comparison with the numbers for various reconstructions listed in Table~\ref{tab:irradiancereconstructions}, which refer to the difference between 1986 and 1700 (as some of the reconstructions do not cover the minimum in 2019), we convert this into the maximum $\sim2.2\pm0.7\ {\rm Wm^{-2}}$ increase from the Maunder minimum to 1986, using the estimate by \citet{montillet_data_2022} for the TSI change between 1986 and 2019 (see Table~\ref{tab:irradiancecomposites}).
 Since the TSI level of the least active Sun corresponds to the lowest level possible during grand solar minima, the difference to the present level, represents the greatest rise in TSI since the Maunder minimum possible.
+We emphasise, however, that according to proxy data and other observations (e.g., cosmogenic isotope concentrations, sunspots seeings, auroral activity) the ``dimmest Sun'' condition was most likely not reached during the Maunder minimum \citep[see][and references therein]{krivova_modelling_2021}, and thus the TSI change since then is expected to be lower than this limit.
 The constraint is shown as horizontal black line in Fig. \ref{fig:tsireconstructions}.
-This cap on the change in TSI since the Maunder minimum encloses all the current estimates except the range of $3.5\ {\rm Wm^{-2}}$ to $5.5\ {\rm Wm^{-2}}$ reported by \cite{shapiro11} and \cite{egorova18}.
-(The reasons why the approach by \citealt{shapiro11} and \citealt{egorova18} lead to a significantly higher estimates are discussed in \citealt{yeo20b}.)
+Its uncertainty is marked by the blue shading, while the TSI levels clearly outside this constraint are shaded in red.
+This cap on the change in TSI since the Maunder minimum encloses all the current estimates except that reported by \cite{egorova18}.
+The reasons why the approach by \citealt{shapiro11} and \citealt{egorova18} lead to a significantly higher estimates are discussed in \citealt{yeo20b}.
 This is a robust constraint on possible TSI variations, which is in agreement with, although less tight than, other such estimates from the literature \citep[e.g.][]{schrijver_minimal_2011,feulner_are_2011,lockwood_placing_2020,marchenko_relationship_2022}.